waggle-sensor/node-platforms/nvidia-nano/README.md

 # TODO ITEMS

 ## currently working on
-- set the node's hostname (becomes the k3s node name)
-- k3s shutdown service to ensure shutdown doesnt leave files open on file system
+- test the usb3.0 ethernet adapter with usb2 hub to be sure it works everytime
+  - no kernel errors, etc.
 - internet share, to allow the camera to get internet access if it wants (and/or rpi)
-- test the camera gets an IP on the 10.31.81.1/24 network
 - set the default hostname to something like "pre-reg" or something like that
+- set the node's hostname (becomes the k3s node name)

 ## later
 - minimal Waggle config (node ID, VSN, kubernetes config) and try to connect to beekeeper for registration